Xinkai/printenv2/README.md

 | macOS       | `printenv2 --pid <PID>`          | Unsupported.                                                                                                                                                                                         |
 | Other       | Unsupported.                     | Unsupported.                                                                                                                                                                                         |

 [^1]: Be careful.
-These methods use a debugger or undocumented APIs.
+These methods either requires the process to be suspended for memory access; or they use undocumented APIs which may not work in the future.

 License
 -------